Emin Toro

-Emin Toro (born November 10, 1974) is an American lawyer who serves as a judge of the United States Tax Court.
+Emin Toro (born 1974) is an American lawyer who serves as a judge of the United States Tax Court.

 Early life and education

-Toro was born in Tirana, Albania, on November 10, 1974, the son of Lavdie and Sali Toro.
+Toro was born in Tirana, Albania, in 1974, the son of Lavdie and Sali Toro.
 His father was a director for a furniture manufacturing company and his mother was the artistic director for a puppet theater.
 While in his teens, he met Dan Burrell, a Royal Palm Beach minister who went to Albania for Christian mission work in an orphanage.
 Toro was chosen to be the interpreter.
 After the mission was over, Burrell invited Toro to accompany him to the United States and attend college there.

 Toro received a Bachelor of Arts from Palm Beach Atlantic University and a Juris Doctor from the University of North Carolina School of Law, where he was inducted into Order of the Coif and was articles editor for the North Carolina Law Review.